bittremieuxlab/simba/README.md

    --MAX_SPECTRA_TRAIN=10000 \
    --mapping_file_name=mapping_unique_smiles.pkl  \
    --PREPROCESSING_NUM_WORKERS=0
 ```

+**Parameters:**
-* spectra_path: Location of spectra
+* `spectra_path`: Location of spectra
-* workspace: Location where the calculated distances are going to be saved
+* `workspace`: Location where the calculated distances are going to be saved
-* MAX_SPECTRA_TRAIN: 10000 the maximum number of spectra to be processed.
-Set to a large number to avoid removing spectra
+* `MAX_SPECTRA_TRAIN`: Maximum number of spectra to be processed.
+Set to large number to avoid removing spectra
-* Mapping_file_name: name of the file that saves the mapping of the spectra from spectra to unique compounds.
+* `mapping_file_name`: Name of the file that saves the mapping of the spectra from spectra to unique compounds
-* PROCESSING_NUM_WORKERS: Number of processors to be used.
-By default 0.
+* `PREPROCESSING_NUM_WORKERS`: Number of processors to be used (default: 0)

+---

+**Note:** Both methods produce identical results.
+The preprocessing computes:
+- Edit distance between molecular structures
+- MCES (Maximum Common Edge Substructure) distance
+- Train/validation/test splits

-This script will generate a file 'mapping_unique_smiles.pkl' with the specific mapping information between unique compounds and corresponding spectra.
-As known, each compound can have several spectra and this file saves information about this mapping.
+The output includes a file `mapping_unique_smiles.pkl` with mapping information between unique compounds and corresponding spectra.
+Each compound can have several spectra and this file saves information about this mapping.

 ### Output
 - Numpy arrays with indexes and structural similarity metrics